jonathanlandy/testmd/README.md

 ## Package in a nutshell
-### It's an implementation of stepwise linear regression
-The package allows one to seek minimal feature / column subsets of a given data set that provide a good fit to a target variable.
-It can do this quickly and with good memory efficiency.
+`linselect` is based on the stepwise linear regression algorithm.
+This is an algorithm that allows one to seek minimal feature / column subsets of a given data set that provide good linear fits to a set of target variables.
+This approach has a number of virtues, listed below:

 ### It has a simple API
 A simple API makes it easy to quickly rank a data set's features in terms of